 Bowral & District

 Our members greatly appreciate getting together to listen to the lecture; ask questions and enjoy refreshments and camaraderie afterwards, a wonderful way to make friends.
-2024 offers eight live hour-long lectures by well-credentialed speakers.
+2025 offers nine live hour-long lectures by well-credentialed speakers.

 We support the philosophy of philanthropy to the community and contribute financial support to the Young Arts.
-In 2022 the society also donated $2,000 to the Lismore Gallery Flood Appeal.
-We also support the Patricia Robertson Foundation.
+In 2024 we supported the Bell Shakespeare Company to give performances to schools in the Southern Highlands.
+We also donated to our regional Art Gallery, Ngunu

 Lectures: